 Butler pantries are used as a showpiece and are often designed to be an architectural feature.

-Decide what you want the pantry to store and then design the space to fit the vision.
-If you have an abundance of space, want to achieve a particular style, and cook a lot, you can also opt to add a combination of the three styles.
+Decide what you want the pantry to store and design the space to fit the vision.
+You can combine the three styles if you have abundant space, want to achieve a particular style and cook a lot.
 There are many creative options for building functional storage in your home.
-What’s important is that you work with a builder who can extract your needs and wants effectively to design an end product that perfectly suits your lifestyle.
+What’s important is that you work with a builder who can effectively extract your needs and wants to design an end product that perfectly suits your lifestyle.